 My drawings often suggest abstract compositions.
 They may be reminiscent of non-verbal reasoning puzzles and are never readily comprehensible.
-They prompt the viewer to engage in analytical reasoning, leading to the understanding of the idea studied in the work.
+They prompt the viewer to engage in analytical reasoning.

 I often use a grid in my drawings.
 I see it as the omnipresent matrix that holds the potential of future making.
 After a drawing is completed, I erase the grid which becomes an element of the past.
 Yet, the work follows its footprint and, as such, forever holds its essence in the present.
 The two layers (grid and work) encapsulate past and future in a fluid now, depending on which layer the viewer is observing from.
 On a more literal level, the repeated patterns, emerging from the grid, take up a predictable amount of time in the making: The ink on the surface of the paper becomes a transcript of duration where space and time are intimately interwoven.